crystal-linux/amethyst/README.md

 ## How to build:

-for release
+For release:
   - `make clean release`

-for general debug/test
+For general debug/test:
   - `make clean debug`

-clean all builddirs
+Clean all build directories:
   - `make clean`